-What is a "behavioral health emergency"
+What is a "behavioral health emergency" or "behavioral health crisis"?

-A "behavioral health emergency" is an emergent situation in which someone is in need of behavioral health (mental health and/or substance use) assessment and treatment in a safe and therapeutic setting, is a danger to themselves or others, or exhibits significant behavioral deterioration rendering the member unmanageable and unable to cooperate in treatment.
+A "behavioral health emergency" is an emergent situation in which someone is in need of behavioral health (mental health and/or substance use) assessment and treatment, is a danger to themselves or others, or exhibits significant behavioral deterioration rendering the member unmanageable and unable to cooperate in treatment.

-A mental health crisis is any situation in which a person's behaviors puts them at risk of hurting themselves or others, and/or when they are not able to resolve the situation with the skills and resources available.
-Many things can lead to a mental health crisis including, increased stress, physical illness, problems at work or at school, changes in family situations, trauma/violence in the community or substance use.
-These issues are difficult for everyone, but they can be especially hard for someone living with a mental illness.
+A "behavioral health crisis" is any situation in which a person's behaviors puts them at risk of hurting themselves or others, and/or when they are not able to resolve the situation with the skills and resources available.
+Many things can lead to a behavioral health crisis including, increased stress, physical illness, problems at work or at school, changes in family situations, trauma/violence in the community or substance use.
+These issues are difficult for everyone, but they can be especially hard for someone living with a behavioral health illness or disorder.

-If you have a behavioral health emergency or mental health crisis:
+If you have a behavioral health emergency or behavioral health crisis:

-• Get help as quickly as possible.
-Call or text the toll-free NH Rapid Response Access Point (1-833-710-6477) anytime day or night.
-You do not need to get approval or a referral first from your PCP.
-Crisis response services are available over the phone or face-to-face 365 days a year, 7 days a week, 24 hours per day.
+- Get help as quickly as possible.
+Call, text or chat 988 the Mental Health Lifeline 24 hours a day, 7 days a week to connect with a trained crisis counselor.
+The Lifeline provides free and confidential emotional support to people in suicidal crisis or emotional distress. - Or, call or text the toll-free NH Rapid Response Access Point (1-833-710-6477) anytime day or night.
+Crisis response services are available over the phone, by text, or face-to-face.